EV Home Charger Wiring Planner

 How the EV home charger wiring planner works

 Every home EV charger is classified as a continuous load because it runs at full current for 3 or more hours per session.
 IEC 60364 and NEC 210.20 both require that the circuit breaker and cable be sized at 125% of the charger's rated current, not 100%.
 The planner applies this rule automatically and then checks two independent constraints: the cable must be large enough to carry the current without overheating (ampacity), and the cable must be large enough to keep the voltage drop within your chosen limit.
 The correct gauge satisfies whichever constraint is stricter.
+If you are still choosing a charger, the cost and range tools in the EV & energy hub help you size the charging speed before you plan the wiring.

 Formulas used